-Midlife Horses Fitness Challenge: Build your own solution, one step at a time!
+Midlife Horses Fitness Challenge: Build your own solution, one step at a time!by admin

 In Chapter 4 of The Smart Woman’s Guide to Midlife Horses, I’ve provided a crossection of conditioning exercises, regimens and ideas I ran across that fit particularly well with midlife fitness goals and midlife horsemanship. (or horsewomanship, as it were).

 And even I have to admit, all this seems a bit overwhelming.